 Founded in 2007, at the Annual Meeting of the Academic Council on the United Nations (ACUNS) in New York City, the group has been closely working with ACUNS ever since.
 ACUNS is a global association of educational and research institutions, individual scholars, teachers, and practitioners active in the work and study of multilateral relations, global governance, and international cooperation.

 See our mission statement to learn more about our background, problem statement, and vision.

 See our flyer

 Today, the working group consists of a small group of active participants and a wider virtual network of interested parties world-wide.
-Members of the working group mainly communicate and collaborate via our online community UNSAnet.
+Members of the working group have so far mainly communicate and collaborate via our online community UNSAnet, which will be turned into a multistakeholder global UN expert platform soon.
 In addition UNSA facilitates communication through our news and information services.
 In general, our group operates according to grassroots principles: democratically, consensus-oriented, informally and non-hierarchically.

 Learn more about our activities.